-“A lot of the times when my clients, or prospective clients come to my office, they go, “Hey, Khew I punched someone but the guy provoked me.
+“A lot of the times when my clients or prospective clients come to my office, they go, “Hey, Khew I punched someone but the guy provoked me.
 He pushed me first.”
 Well, I would sit them down and the whole first initial consultation with them is to discuss what “chapter two” [Chapter 2 of the Criminal Code] defences are.
-I would discuss with them the defence of self-defense and provocation, and how do they affect the case because it’s not as simple as he’s pushed me, he said something bad to me.
+I would discuss with them the defence of self defence and provocation, and how they affect the case because it’s not as simple as he’s pushed me, he said something bad to me.
 For example, provocation according to the Act, you need to have lost your passion to cool because of an act of insult, or assault.
 So, someone has to push you non-stop and really push your buttons to the point where the Court can be persuaded that indeed you were provoked.
 You lost your passion to cool.
 When I say passion to cool for provocation, for instance, it’s not, “Oh, you’ve been in the room for five minutes then you go out there and you punch someone.
 It has to be almost instantaneous.”

 Sometimes the factual matrix of your case is just not tenable to be prosecuted.
 The facts weren’t tenable.

-“We can decide and provide you with advice on a preliminary basis what you wish to do.
+“We can decide and provide you with advice on a preliminary basis about what you wish to do.
 If your matter is summary, which is not a ‘crime’.
 Google the charge and find the relevant act.
 It may be the Criminal Code, or it may be another set of legislation.
 Google the specific section.
 If the relevant section says that you have “committed an offence,” then it’s summary.
 If it says that you have committed a “crime” then it is indictable.”

 - If it says it’s an offence you can plead not guilty and ask for disclosure.